rodolfoksveiga/master_ufsc/README.md

 models_dir = '~/Documents/master/model/'
 # directory of the weather files
 epws_dir = '~/Documents/weather/'
-# directory to save the simulations's outputs
+# directory to save the simulations outputs
 output_dir = '~/Documents/master/output/'
 # directory to save the results
 result_dir = '~/Documents/master/result/'
 # path to save the tidy sample
 sample_path = './result/sample.csv'
-# number of cores to not use
+# number of cores not to use
 cores_left = 0
 ```